What Is System Simulation?

 Simulation Advantages

 The rules of embedded system product development are changing.
-Virtual labs using hardware/simulation solutions such as Wind River® Simics® allow developers, product designers, and testers to work in parallel with compressed time cycles.
+Virtual labs using hardware/simulation solutions such as Intel® Simics® allow developers, product designers, and testers to work in parallel with compressed time cycles.
 They can take advantage of faster and more agile methodologies including DevOps.
 Test and support teams can dig deeper into faults and puzzling system errors while still supporting an ever-broadening portfolio of system environments.
 Teams collaborate using one view of the system, and they can start testing sooner by decoupling the hardware and software.
 As a result, they accelerate the entire development cycle.

 Wind River uses Simics for its own product development.
 In our experience, Simics has led to a 12,000% increase in test automation and makes bug fixes 90% faster.